Our spring guided field trip schedule is full. All self-guided groups must pre-register.

 Cancellation Policy: You may cancel your enrollment and receive a refund of your fee up to a week before the date of your program.
 Any program canceled by Duke Gardens will result in a complete refund.
 To request a guided school program, please complete our online request form.

-Guided Programs for Homeschool Groups: FULL for Spring 2024
+Guided Programs for Homeschool Groups: FULL for 2024

 Homeschool groups are welcome to choose from our list of guided school programs or request a topic of your choice.